L-M0716/ScBridge/documentation/docs/installation.md

 # Installation

 !!! info "Installation overview"
-    ScBridge packages its analysis software in an Apptainer container.
+    ScBridge is distributed as an Apptainer container.
-    Installation consists of obtaining the workflow, building the image, and verifying that it runs.
+    Setup involves obtaining the workflow, building the container image, and verifying that the container runs successfully.

 ## Requirements